GiottoVerducci/rulebook2024/content.md

 > played it must choose a strike which may come from another strike
 > card.

 # [**4.
 Detailed Turn Sequence**](https://www.vekn.net/rulebook/4-detailed-turn-sequence)

 Each of the phases is described in full detail in the following sections.

+## START OF TURN
+In this instance, effects which take place before your unlock phase, are handeled.

 ## **1. UNLOCK PHASE**

-You start your turn with your unlock phase.
 At the beginning of your unlock phase, you must unlock all of your cards.
 Any cards or effects that require or allow you to do something during your unlock phase take effect after you have unlocked your cards.
 You may choose the order in which these effects take place.
 Along with effects generated by cards,